hwang2006/mcp-youtube-extractor/README.md

 - **Enhanced CLI interface** with additional options
 - **Comprehensive transport protocol documentation**
 - **Extended testing and debugging capabilities**
-- **Professional release management** with changelog and release notes
 - **Modern dependency management** with latest security updates

 Special thanks to the original author for creating the foundational MCP YouTube extraction framework.